 My work life hasn’t been your average 9 to 5.
-I’ve always combined several roles which has developed my skills in many areas and provided me with a huge range of experience.
+For as long as I can remember I’ve combined several roles which has developed my skills in many areas and provided me with a huge range of experience.
 I have worked in numerous jobs over the years, from teaching, training, community work, project work and the outdoor industry.
 The thing is I’m interested in so many different areas – I want to try as many as I can!
 I feel privileged to say that on the whole I’ve never had that Monday morning feeling of dreading going back to work.